AaqibBashirMir/MCT04_Major_project_js/Virendra/README.md

 ## Usses
 Normaly IT-Softweree industries is one of the largest econamical and fast growing conpanies.this applications is use for manage task in the Agile Methdology
+Right now Almost all the companies fellow the agile methodologis

 1. **Clone the Repository:**
    ```bash